SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

   needed to confer immunity is not known, they just note that it's been observed.

 So&hellip; that's good news.
 I'm still an anxious, depressed, cranky old scientist
-though: I'm still betting (probability ~ 60%) that a booster will be necessary in the fall of 2021.
+though: still betting (probability ~ 60%) that a booster will be necessary in the fall of 2021.

 ---